YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     -- Protected quotes
     , protectedQuoteView
 ]
-...
 ```

 In the `let`, we'll add a `protectedQuoteView` under the `authBoxView` variable.
 We'll use a variable called `hideIfNoProtectedQuote` with an expression to output a `hidden` class to the `blockquote`.
-This will prevent the element from being shown if there is no quote yet.
+This will prevent the element from being shown if there is no quote.

-We'll represent a logged in and logged out state using the `loggedIn` variable we declared earlier.
-When logged in, we'll show a button to `GetProtectedQuote` and the quote.
-If logged out, we'll simply show a paragraph with some copy telling the user to log in or register.
+We'll represent logged in and logged out states using the `loggedIn` variable we declared earlier.
+When logged in we'll show a button to `GetProtectedQuote` and the quote.
+When logged out we'll show a paragraph with copy telling the user to log in or register.

 At the bottom of our `view` function, we'll add a `div` with a heading and our `protectedQuoteView`.

 Check it out in the browser--our app is almost finished!

-### Persist Logins with localStorage
+### Persist Logins with Local Storage

-We have all the primary functionality done now.
-Our app gets random quotes, allows registration, login, and gets authorized random quotes.
+We have the primary functionality done now.
+Our app gets quotes, allows registration, login, and gets authorized quotes.
 The last thing we'll do is persist logins.

-We don't want our logged-in users to lose their data every time they refresh their browser or leave the app and come back.
-To do this, we'll implement `localStorage` with Elm using [JavaScript interop](http://guide.elm-lang.org/interop/javascript.html).
-This is a way to take advantage of features of JavaScript in Elm code.
+We don't want our logged-in users to lose their data if they refresh their browser or leave and come back.
+To do this we'll implement `localStorage` with Elm using [JavaScript interop](http://guide.elm-lang.org/interop/javascript.html).
+This is a way to take advantage of features of JS in Elm code.
 After all, Elm compiles to JavaScript so it only makes sense that we would be able to do this.

 When we're done, our completed `Main.elm` will look like this: